He that turneth away his ear from hearing the law, even his prayer shall be abomination.

 Do you attend church as a Sunday habit?
 Do you miss whenever you feel like it?
 Do you watch television Saturday night instead of preparing?
 Do you doze during the preaching?
 Do you let your mind wander?
 Do you read your Bible or a hymnal instead of listening?

 God reveals Himself and His will by preaching (Mal 2:7; I Cor 1:21).
-He picks the men, gives them ability to do it, convicts and leads their minds, and gives them their content – either by visions in the past or by written scripture today (II Tim 3:16-17; 4:2).
+He picks the men, gives them ability to teach, convicts and leads their minds, and gives them their content – either by visions in the past or by His Spirit and the Bible today (II Tim 3:16-17; 4:2).

 Preachers are God’s ambassadors (II Cor 5:20).
 He sends them with His message for your profit, if you will hear and obey.
 If you neglect God’s ambassador and the message he brings, you mistreat God Himself, and you will pay (Ex 16:8; Ps 105:14-15; I Sam 8:7).

 What more can He say to get your attention?
-If you slight His words by preaching, He will reject your words in praying (Pr 1:24-30).
+If you neglect His words in preaching, He will reject your words in praying (Pr 1:24-30).
 The matter is important, for you need His wisdom through preaching for your success, and you need Him to hear your prayers.

 How were the Bereans noble?
 Consider Acts 17:11 closely.
 First, they heard Paul with very receptive minds.
 They did not listen scornfully, raising their own opinions, objections, or foolish questions against his preaching.
 They wanted to hear; they wanted to believe; they assumed he was right; they were thankful they had a man of God to declare truth to them.
 Their minds did not wander or wonder if perhaps Paul was wrong.